ribru17/118cs-notes/README.md

 - Official, contact-of-last-resort by name servers that cannot resolve name
 - _Incredibly important_ internet function
-  - The internet could not function without it!
+  - The Internet could not function without it!
   - DNSSEC
     - Provides security (authentication and message integrity)
 - ICANN (Internet Corporation for Assigned Names and Numbers) manages root DNS